pbenner/tfbayes/README.md

 	export LD_LIBRARY_PATH=$HOME/.usr/lib:$LD_LIBRARY_PATH
 	export LIBRARY_PATH=$HOME/.usr/lib:$LIBRARY_PATH
 	export MANPATH=$HOME/.usr/share/man:$MANPATH
+	export PYTHONPATH=$HOME/.usr/lib/python2.7/site-packages/:$PYTHONPATH

+where of course the system's python version has to be used.
 The definitions can for instance be placed in the local *.profile* or *.bash_profile*.

 ## Requirements